Glebe's Social History

 This is the second of three articles by Glebe Society Environment Subcommittee Convenor, Asa Wahlquist, focusing on the natural environment of Glebe and Forest Lodge.
 In 1969 the only foreshore park in Glebe was Pope Paul VI Park, at the end of Glebe Point Rd.
 Very little of Glebe and Annandale was parkland: Glebe had […]

-The Glebe Society frequently receives requests for information via its website and Facebook, to assist people in their family history research or to better understand the history of their house.
-But, once in a while, a request of far-reaching significance comes in – such as this one from France-based Melvin.
-Melvin (if my high school […]
+The Glebe Society frequently receives requests for information to assist people in their family history research or to better understand the history of their house.
+But, once in a while, a request of far-reaching significance comes in – such as this one from France-based Melvin about the location of the pig pen in Mad Max: Beyond Thunderdome.
+In this article, the Glebe Society, takes a deep dive into one of Australia’s most loved action movies – or should that be, a substantive contribution to genre of ‘unreal nihilist automotive dystopia’ films?

 The Salvation Army Hall at 9 Ross St is currently up for sale at a price believed to exceed $3 million Below is part of a talk that Max Solling gave to the Salvation Army on the Corps in its Hall on 13 September 1997.
 The evangelical revival sweeping late Victorian Britain left its mark […]